-How to Get Your 23andme Raw Data and What to do With it
+How to Get Your 23andme Raw Data: Step-by-Step Instructions for 2025

 23andme is one of the leading providers of consumer genetic tests.
 For those who have been sequenced using a 23andme test, the company makes it fairly easy to obtain your raw genetic data file (although a recent policy shift has changed things for 23andme customers).